stolsma/node-fork/README.md

 # Using node-fork

-The code almost speaks for itself: see the example directory!!
+The code almost speaks for itself: see the example directories showing visisble and invisible examples!!

+Following is a invisible example of node-fork use.

 Parent code example: